restX98/asteroid-avoider/README.md

 This app fetches real-time asteroid data from **NASA's Asteroids - NeoWs API** and visualizes their motion along with the planets.
 You can travel forward and backward in time to see how celestial bodies move and avoid potential asteroid traffic jams!

+### ⚠️ Accuracy Disclaimer

+While the app provides an accurate visualization of the planet orbits, the asteroid orbits trajectories may not be perfectly precise.
+Over time, the gravitational influence of planets and other celestial bodies can slightly alter asteroid paths, meaning their future positions might differ from the projections shown here.
+The trajectories are calculated using the formula described by [Planetoweb](http://planetoweb.net/en/how-it-works).

 ## ✨ Features

 - **Real-time asteroid tracking** using NASA's NeoWs API.